agostini01/multi2sim/README.md

 #### Step 1 (under development)

 Verilog testbench will configure the memory object during m2s_initialize().
 Accesses will be issued - m2s_access() - at different clock cycles.
-At eeach clock cycle the testbench will call m2s_step(), this function will update modules structures in accordance to m2s resolved events.
+At each clock cycle the testbench will call m2s_step(), this function will update modules structures in accordance to m2s resolved events.

 ![step1](./images/step1.png)